-Efficient intermodal terminals in Melbourne and Brisbane will provide broader economic benefits including improving the competitiveness of Australia’s freight supply chain.
+Efficient intermodal terminals in Melbourne, Parkes and Brisbane can provide broader economic benefits including improving the competitiveness of Australia's freight supply chain.

 Project Development Agreement

-To support Shareholder Ministers, the Department of Infrastructure, Transport, Regional Development and Communications and the Department of Finance provide government with clear visibility of ARTC’s project delivery and risk management, and undertake reviews and evaluations of project implementation as necessary.
+To support Shareholder Ministers, the Department of Infrastructure, Transport, Regional Development, Communications and the Arts as well as the Department of Finance provide government with visibility of ARTC's project delivery and risk management, and undertake reviews and evaluations of project implementation as necessary.

 The shareholder departments are responsible for monitoring the government's policy objectives for Inland Rail but do not have project delivery functions, which is the responsibility of ARTC.